-- 25 (1)(e) An employer shall ensure that a floor, roof wall, pillar, support or other part of a workplace is capable of supporting all loads to which it may be subjected without causing the materials therein to be stressed beyond the allowable unit stresses established under the Building Code Act. - 25 (2)(a)(h) Without limiting the strict duty employed by subsection (1) an employer shall provide information, instruction and supervision to a worker to protect the health or safety of a worker and take every precaution reasonable in the circumstances for the protection of a worker. - 27 (1) A supervisor shall ensure that worker, - (a) works in a manner and with the protective devices, measures and procedures required by this Act and the regulations; and - (b) uses or wears the equipment, protective devices or clothing that the worker's employer requires to use or be worn. - 27 (2) Without limiting the duty imposed by subsection (1), a supervisor shall, - (a) advise a worker of the existence of any potential or actual danger to the health or safety of the worker of which the supervisor is aware; - (b) where so prescribed, provide a worker with written instructions as to the measures and procedures to be taken for the protection of the worker; and - (c) take every precaution reasonable in the circumstances for the protection of a worker.
+- (e) a building, structure, or any part thereof, or any other part of a workplace, whether temporary or permanent, is capable of supporting any loads that may be applied to it. - (i) as determined by the applicable design requirements established under the version of the Building Code that was in force at the time of its construction, - (ii) in accordance with such other requirements as may be prescribed, or - (iii) in accordance with good engineering practice, if subclauses (i) and (ii) do not apply. - 25 (2) Without limiting the strict duty employed by subsection (1) an employer shall, - (a) provide information, instruction and supervision to a worker to protect the health or safety of the worker; and - (h) take every precaution reasonable in the circumstances for the protection of a worker. - 27 (1) A supervisor shall ensure that worker. - (a) works in a manner and with the protective devices, measures and procedures required by this Act and the regulations; and - (b) uses or wears the equipment, protective devices or clothing that the worker's employer requires to use or be worn. - 27 (2) Without limiting the duty imposed by subsection (1), a supervisor shall, - (a) advise a worker of the existence of any potential or actual danger to the health or safety of the worker of which the supervisor is aware; - (b) where so prescribed, provide a worker with written instructions as to the measures and procedures to be taken for the protection of the worker; and - (c) take every precaution reasonable in the circumstances for the protection of a worker.